DevExpress/devextreme-documentation/includes/common-colorlist.md

-This option supports the following colors:
+This property supports the following colors:

 * Hexadecimal colors
 * RGB colors